Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Limitations

 \section{Limitations}

-While Dynamic Guidance effectively mitigates hallucinations, it also introduces certain biases.
-Since the method relies on a classifier to determine the most likely mode at each timestep, any bias in the classifier’s predictions can affect the sampling trajectory, leading to a preference for particular classes.
-In addition, the initial noise introduces bias in the shape or position of objects in the generated image which does not fit all classes uniformly, further skewing the distribution of generated samples.
-In practice, we find that certain classes are over-represented (Figures \ref{fig:gen_classes_1} and \ref{fig:gen_classes_10}) when using Dynamic Guidance.
+While Dynamic Guidance effectively mitigates hallucinations, it can also impact the diversity of generated samples, as it also introduces certain biases.
+The impact of Dynamic Guidance on the diversity-hallucination trade-off depends on how the selected classes relate to the hallucination direction.
+When the chosen classes align with hallucination-relevant directions (e.g., Single Shapes), Dynamic Guidance sharpens the score only where necessary, preserving diversity.
+When this alignment is not possible, it still mitigates hallucinations but may slightly reduce diversity, as suggested by the modest recall drop and increased coverage on ImageNet (Section~\ref{fid}).
+Since the method relies on a classifier to determine the most likely mode at each timestep, any bias in the classifier’s predictions can affect the sampling trajectory, leading to a preference for conditions that are easier to identify.
+Consequently, certain semantic modes can receive disproportionately more probability mass, leading to biased final distributions.
+In addition, the initial noise introduces bias in the composition of the generated image, further skewing the distribution of generated samples.
+In practice, we find that certain classes are over-represented (Figures \ref{fig:gen_classes_1} and \ref{fig:gen_classes_10}) when using DG.